-Filter Variables are useful for when you want to change the definition on a row or column axis dynamically based on the user selected filter.
-In this article, let's look at how to configure one.
+Filter Variables are useful when you want to change the definition on a row or column axis dynamically based on the user-selected Filter.
+In this article, let's look at how to configure a Filter Variable.

 In this example, we can see that the Brand filter selection (i.e., Adair, Harper, and Zofia) are dynamically injected onto the row axis.

-A Filter Variable is composed of two parts: the filter and the definition.
-The filter part is exposed as a regular filter on the Form from which the user can choose, and the definition part defines what to inject along the row or column axis.
+A Filter Variable is composed of two parts: the Filter and definition.
+The Filter is exposed as a regular filter on the Form, and the definition defines what to inject along the row or column axis.

-In this example, the Brand List hierarchy in the Product dimension is set as Filter Variable and the definition is set to Row.
+In this example, the Brands hierarchy is set as a Filter Variable and the definition is set to Row.

 Filter Variables are marked by the icon, with their value taking the following form: